lclem/lia/src/part1/NormalForms.lagda.md

 ## Simplification

 The !ref(DNF) structure allows us to simplify formulas to a stronger extend that what is possible with the generic procedure !remoteRef(part1)(Semantics)(simplify).
 In this section we explore a simplification procedure which exploits the DNF structure.

-We will implement two kind of simplifications, both based on the fact that a propositional variable should appear at most once in a clause:
+We will implement three kinds of simplifications.
+The first two are based on the fact that a propositional variable should appear at most once in a clause:

 1) If a literal appears multiple times in a clause, then its repeated occurrences can be removed.
 2) If a literal appears positively and negatively in a clause, then the clause is unsatisfiable and can be removed.

+The third one is based on the fact that the same clause should appear at most once in a !ref(DNF):

+3) If a clause appears multiple times, then its repeated occurrences can be removed.

 ### Case 1: Repeated literals